Sustainable Use of Resources

 © SOTSU・SUNRISE

 The Bandai Namco Group has collected and recycled Gashapon capsules since 2006.
-In September 2021, Bandai, Bandai Namco Amusement, and Bandai Logipal jointly started Gashapon Capsule Recycling, an initiative to further expand these recycling efforts.
-(Amount collected in fiscal 2022: Approx. 30 tons)
+In 2021, Bandai, Bandai Namco Amusement, and Bandai Logipal jointly started Gashapon Capsule Recycling, an initiative to further expand these recycling efforts.
+(Amount collected in fiscal 2023: approximately 42 tons)

 The collected empty capsules are turned into pellets (recycled pellets), which are the raw materials for capsules, and then they are mixed with ordinary pellets (virgin pellets) to form the capsules.
 At present, recycled pellets account for about 20% of new capsules.

-As part of our efforts to reduce food loss and waste, which is a significant social issue, Bandai has conducted repeated verification testing on its mainstay confectionery products Fishing Gummy, Tray Gummy series, Ramune soda candies, and Desserts.
-Five years of this research has helped to extend the best-before date of these products.
-Furthermore, the company has worked to reduce product and raw material losses in the production process and extend the sales period.
-As a result, we have reduced food loss and waste by 10.5 tons annually.
+As part of these efforts, Bandai has conducted repeated verification testing on its mainstay confectionery products—Tsuri Gummies series, Charapaki series, ramune, and desserts.
+Five years of this research has helped extend the best-before dates of these products.
+In addition, we are working in such areas as reducing product and raw material loss in the production process and extending sales periods.
+As a result, we reduced food loss by 10.5 tons.
+Moreover, Heart, which handles confectionery products, and Artpresto, have begun using discarded products in animal feed.
+In these ways, we are working on a Groupwide basis to reduce waste.

-At the venue for THE IDOLM@STER SHINY COLORS 5thLIVE If I wings., which was held in March 2023, we implemented an initiative to collect unnecessary clothing from attendees.
-Boxes were set up at the venue to collect old clothes from fans in attendance.
+At the venue for THE IDOLM@STER SHINY COLORS 5thLIVE If I wings., which was held in March 2023, we implemented an initiative to collect used clothing from attendees.
+We called on fans to deposit used clothes into boxes that were set up at the venue to collect such clothing.

-The collected clothing is recycled into new reusable materials.
+Used clothes that were collected at the event were recycled into new reusable materials.
 We reused these materials in panels at THE IDOLM@STER SHINY COLORS 5.5th Anniversary LIVE event.

 Strengthen activities to separate waste components and promote recycling